how to get results in the gym

 To evolve, in any area, you need to learn, so surround yourself with people who can teach you.

-Look around you at the gym, from the PT's who are there, to people who train there with good results to friends who you know understand the subject.
+Look around you at the gym, from the PTs there, to people who train there with good results, to friends who you know know what they're talking about.

-Ask questions and ask for advice, annoy them to help you in a certain exercise.
+Ask questions and advice, bother them to help you with a certain exercise.

 These are habits that work.

-If you want to make the best and fastest progress possible in the gym, follow the seven habits on this list, and you are well on your way to achieving your goal, whatever it may be.
+If you want to make the best and fastest progress possible in the gym, follow the seven habits on this list, and you'll be well on your way to achieving your goal, whatever it may be.